-Levofloxacin absorption is significantly reduced when iron salts, or magnesium- or aluminium-containing antacids, or didanosine (only didanosine formulations with aluminium or magnesium containing buffering agents) are administered concomitantly with levofloxacin tablets.
+Levofloxacin absorption is significantly reduced when iron salts, or magnesium- or aluminiumcontaining antacids, or didanosine (only didanosine formulations with aluminium or magnesium containing buffering agents) are administered concomitantly with levofloxacin tablets..
 Concurrent administration of fluoroquinolones with multi-vitamins containing zinc appears to reduce their oral absorption.
-It is recommended that preparations containing divalent or trivalent cautions such as iron salts, zinc-salts or magnesium- or aluminium-containing antacids, or didanosine (only didanosine formulations with aluminium or magnesium containing buffering agents) should not be taken 2 hours before or after Levofloxacin 250mg Film-coated Tablets administration (see section 4.2).
+It is recommended that preparations containing antacids, or didanosine (only didanosine formulations with aluminium or magnesium- or aluminium-containing antacids, or didanosine (only didanosine formulations with aluminium or magnesium containing buffering agents should not be taken 2 hours before or after Levofloxacin 500mg Film-coated Tablets administration (see section 4.2).
 Calcium salts have a minimal effect on the oral absorption of levofloxacin.